skoshy/redux-dusk/docs/en-us/connect.md

 );
 ```

-This should be exported at the bottom of your Shine file.
+This should be exported at the bottom of your View file.